SaketharamaBana/ASIS-adaptive-screen-interaction-sysytem-NEXUS/README.md

 git checkout -b feature/my-feature
 ```

-Make your changes, test them locally, and submit a pull request.
+Make your changes, test them, and submit a pull request.

-When contributing, please keep modules focused and avoid tightly coupling gesture detection with OS actions.
+When contributing, keep:

+* Perception modular
+* Gesture logic independent
+* Actions centralized
+* Configuration separate
+* New features documented

 ---

+# ⭐ Support the Project

+If NEXUS is useful or interesting:

+⭐ Star the repository
+🍴 Fork the project
+🐛 Report issues
+💡 Suggest improvements
+🤝 Contribute

+---

 # 📜 License

-This project is distributed under the **MIT License**.
+NEXUS is distributed under the **MIT License**.

-See the repository license file for details.

 ---